angrbrd/hyperledger-fabric-basics/README.md

 When the network comes up, you should see logging information from the peer nodes on your screen.

 The official Dockerhub documentation for these images can be found [here](https://hub.docker.com/r/ibmblockchain/fabric-peer/).
 That page contains additional information on configuring the network, usage samples, and helpful Docker commands.
-Definitely check it out when you start working on more complex applications.
+Definitely check it out when you are ready start working on more complex applications.

 ## Verify The Fabric Network